-The Tour de France is one of the most demanding events in professional cycling, not only because of its three-week duration, but also because of the variety of terrain the cyclists must face: flat stages , mountain stages, and so on.
+The Tour de France is one of the most demanding tests in professional cycling, not only because of its three-week duration, but also because of the variety of terrain that cyclists must face: flat stages , mountain stages...
 Each type of stage imposes unique energy demands.

-Therefore, nutrition during the Tour de France is essential for riders to maintain their performance throughout the competition.
+Therefore, nutrition is essential in the Tour de France for riders to maintain their performance throughout the competition.
 The body must be constantly supplied with the right nutrients to withstand the intensity of the race and to recover between stages.

-The flat stages of the Tour de France are generally fast, with few changes in altitude and fewer variations in effort.
-These stages are often controlled by the sprinters' teams, who seek to maintain a high and consistent pace to prepare the ground for a sprint finish.
+The flat stages of the Tour de France are generally fast, with little change in altitude and minimal variation in effort.
+These stages are typically controlled by the sprinters' teams, who aim to maintain a high and consistent pace to set up a mass sprint finish.

 Nutritional strategies for the flat stages